 Orlistat works by slowing the absorption of fat in the intestine by about 30%.
 It is approved for long-term use.

-Xenical is the brand of orlistat your health care provider can prescribe for you.
+Xenical is the brand of orlistat your provider can prescribe for you.
 You can also buy orlistat without a prescription under the name Alli.
 These pills are half the strength of Xenical.
 Orlistat costs about $100 or more a month.
 Consider whether the cost, side effects, and the small weight loss you can expect are worth it to you.

 Your body may not absorb important vitamins, minerals, and other nutrients from food while you are using orlistat.
 You should take a daily multivitamin if you use orlistat.